Choose your Volvo Model

 Building the Volvo Car Brand

 In addition to producing trucks, AB Volvo also launched its first bus, named the B1, in 1934.
-Aircraft engines were also added to the growing range of products in the early 1940’s.
+AB Volvo would go on to launch an independent division called Volvo Buses in 1968.
+It still operates as a subsidiary of AB Volvo today, and has become the world's largest bus manufacturer, with a complete range of heavy buses for passenger transportation.
+Aircraft engines were also added to the growing range of products in the early 1940s.
 Its car division which the company was originally founded on, was also continuing to build on its successes.
 In 1941, the 50,000th Volvo car was delivered; it had taken ten years to produce the first 25,000 cars while it had produced the next 25,000 in only four.

 Volvo went on to develop the P1900, also known as the Volvo Sport, in 1956 using many components from the PV444.
 The P1900 was not quite up to Volvo standards though and, after Volvo’s new president of the company at the time test-drove one and exclaimed “I thought it would fall apart,” the company put a cease to P1900 production in 1957 after only sixty-eight total cars had been built.
 The failure of the P1900 inspired a second attempt at a sports car in 1957: the P1800.
 The P1800 found its success partly through a savvy marketing move.
 The producers of the British television program The Saint tried to convince Jaguar to give them an X-Type for use in the show.
 When Jaguar refused they asked Volvo for a P1800.
 The Saint star Roger Moore liked the car so much he bought one for personal use.
 It was one of nearly fifty-thousand sold.
 Unlike the P1900, which, even new, seemed on the verge of collapse, the P1800 has displayed outstanding longevity.
 A New York state man holds the Guinness world record for highest mileage in the same vehicle by the original owner in non-commercial use with his 1966 P1800.
 He was registered for the record with 1.69 million miles in 1998.
 In 2002, he hit two million miles and hit three million miles in September 2013.
 For reference, three million miles is about twelve-and-a-half times the distance from earth to the moon.